Acp-Pradhyuman/OpenMP/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://github.com/Acp-Pradhyuman/OpenMP/blob/main/LICENSE.txt](LICENSE) file for details.